cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
   [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

+  # Deprecated, use maxExemplars in limits instead.
+If the MaxExemplars value in
+  # limits is set to zero, cortex will fallback on this value.
+This setting
-  # Enables support for exemplars in TSDB and sets the maximum number that will
+  # enables support for exemplars in TSDB and sets the maximum number that will
   # be stored.
 0 or less means disabled.
   # CLI flag: -blocks-storage.tsdb.max-exemplars
   [max_exemplars: <int> | default = 0]